CanvasMAR: Improving Masked Autoregressive Video Prediction With Canvas: Methods

 \subsection{Bridging Fast Temporal Autoregression and Slow Spatial Autoregression with Canvas}

-As shown in~\Cref{fig:canvas}, MAR suffers from a slow-start problem: the absence of an initial global estimate of the target frame significantly limits the size of the initial token set.
-In video generation, this issue further degrades both quality and speed.
-To address this, we introduce the \textit{canvas} between temporal autoregression and spatial autoregression, as illustrated in~\Cref{fig:infer_framework}.
+As shown in~\cref{fig:canvas}, the absence of an initial global estimate of the target frame severely limits the size of the early token sets, i.e., $s_i$ in~\cref{eq:mg} has to be small for small $i$.
+In video generation, this further degrades both quality and speed.
+To address it, we introduce the \textit{canvas} between temporal autoregression and spatial autoregression, as illustrated in~\cref{fig:infer_framework}.

-After obtaining the temporal embedding $zt^{(i)}$, instead of using it solely as the temporal condition for the Spatial MAR to generate the next frame, we first pass it through the \textit{Canvas ViT} module.
-This module predicts a blurred, coarse version of the next frame $zs^{(i)}$, serving as an effective \textit{spatial condition}.
-The Spatial MAR then receives both the temporal condition $zt^{(i)}$ and the spatial canvas embedding $zs^{(i)}$ to predict the next frame, as illustrated on the right side of~\Cref{fig:infer_framework}.
+Specifically, after obtaining the temporal embedding $z_t^{(i)}$, we first pass it through the \textit{Canvas ViT} module instead of feeding it directly to the Spatial MAR.
+This module predicts a blurred, coarse version of the next frame $z_c^{(i)}$, which serves as an explicit \textit{spatial condition} for subsequent modules.
+The Spatial MAR then receives both the temporal condition $z_t^{(i)}$ and the spatial canvas embedding $z_c^{(i)}$ to predict the next frame, as shown on the right side of~\cref{fig:infer_framework}.

-Concretely, the Canvas ViT takes the temporal representation $zt^{(i)}$ together with the most recent frame $f^{(i-1)}$ as input and outputs a canvas embedding $zs^{(i)} \in \mathbb{R}^{n \times d}$, representing an initial guess of the next frame $f^{(i)}$.
+Concretely, the Canvas ViT takes the temporal representation $z_t^{(i)}$ together with the most recent frame $f^{(i-1)}$ as input and outputs a canvas embedding $z_c^{(i)} \in \mathbb{R}^{n \times d}$, representing an initial guess of the next frame $f^{(i)}$.
 To supervise this process, we introduce a canvas reconstruction loss: